Participation Portal

 To support rigorous scholarly review and relevance to the conference theme, the abstract should address four elements: a brief statement of context and objective that specifies the gap or problem addressed; a description of the methodology, theoretical or conceptual framework, or practice-based program; a summary of key findings or central insights; and a concluding statement that highlights the contribution of the work to promoting gratitude-based development, well-being, prosocial engagement, and community building.
 Additionally, let us know how the presentation fits with a specific subtheme of the conference.

-All submissions must represent original work that has not been published or accepted for presentation at any other international forum before December 2026.
 The conference particularly values contributions that demonstrate how gratitude can shape relational ethics, social responsibility, collective resilience, and long-term cultural or systemic change.
+You may be asked to submit your full paper for publication opportunities.

 PROPOSAL TYPES

-Please note: Given the primary aim of creating an experiential learning environment, the number of presentation slots will be highly limited.
-Submissions will be selected based on quality, relevance to conference themes, and potential for generating engaging discussion.
+Please note.
+Given the primary aim of creating an experiential learning environment, the number of presentation slots will be highly limited.
+Submissions will be selected based on quality, relevance to the conference themes, and potential to generate engaging discussion.